p1

 THIS IS A TEST - IT IS ONLY A TEST

 Tomorrow, Wednesday Nov.
 9 at noon, will be the first nationwide test of the Emergency Alert System.
 It will involve radio and television and last up to 3 ½ minutes.
 You should hear a message indicating it is just a test, but don’t panic if you don’t.
+By the way, experts recommend being prepared for an emergency evacuation with food, water, and shelter for a couple days.
+Are you

 Read more